Choose a template

 During processing, you can see what is done, what is waiting, and what is currently running.
 After completion, you can correct cells and export the table.

 The output is a table that works well in Excel or another review workflow.
-One row represents one source and the columns describe the specific fields you want to extract.
+One row represents one primary source by default, related attachments can stay with it, and the columns describe the specific fields you want to extract.
 For shipping orders, this makes it easier to compare sources side by side without manual copying.

 Rowvia is useful for a first structured overview, review, and export.
 It should not replace accounting, legal, insurance, or other expert decisions, and important values should be checked against the source document.